 Simplified comparison chart

-In the Gig Performer world, you could think of each rackspace as a separate “plugin chainer”.
-If you look at the first image at the bottom of this article, each rackspace on the left represents a complete collection of interconnected plugins.
+In the Gig Performer world, looking at the image below, each rackspace on the left represents a complete collection of interconnected plugins.
 You can have as many rackspaces as you need for your show and more importantly, you can switch from one rackspace to another, even right in the middle of a bar, while playing a chord on a keyboard or with your guitar, and have the sound change instantly.
 Individual rackspaces encapsulate other functionality such as tempo, global sync, controlling audio tail length when you switch, program change configuration and so on.

 Here are a few other features: